viant/bqtail/cmd/README.md

 Otherwise all files are copied from sourceURL to gs://${bucket}/$filterPath, and then event is fired.
 **$filterPath** can be derived from source path when it matches rule filter, or constructed from rule prefix and pattern.

-In **direct eventing mode** all data files are govern by BqTail ingestion rule.
+In **direct eventing mode** all data source files are govern by BqTail ingestion rule.
 For example if rule uses batching window, datafile last modification is used to allocate corresponding batches.
 Take another example when a rule uses delete action on Success, all matched file would be deleted.